 - Obviously, this vibe is perfect for internal G-spot stimulation, but try to enjoy it in different positions, too.
 We tend to masturbate laying on our backs, but standing or sitting upright can increase blood flow to the vagina.
 This will, in turn, intensify sensation.
 Win/win!

 - Great for external clitoral stimulation, too.
-Many vagina owners achieve orgasm through clitoral stimulation.
+Many vulva owners achieve orgasm through clitoral stimulation.
 As you probably know, we can’t always rely on others to find our pleasure buttons!

-- Can target erogenous zones body-wide!
+- Can target any erogenous zone body-wide!
 Experiment by tracing your vibe along your body, neck, nipples, inner thighs, and anywhere else that turns you on.
 You won’t regret it.

 Meet SONA 2 Cruise